InvirganceDocumentation/convirgance-docs/docs/getting-started.md

 # Getting Started with Convirgance

 Welcome to the Convirgance documentation!
-This section will guide you through the basics of Convirgance, a new approach to application database access, and the goals it aims to solve.
+This section will guide you through the basics.

 ## What is Convirgance?